 Vizio's Smart Features

-Pairing is, fortunately, easy.
-With the included tablet remote, just launch the app and start the setup, then place it in the bottom right corner.
+Pairing your mobile device is fortunately quite easy.
+Just launch the app and start the setup, then place it in the bottom right corner.

 This TV's entire smart features are reliant on Google's casting platform.
 If you've ever used a Chromecast before, this will be the same.
 You use the app you want to send to the TV on your phone, and if you're connected to the same network as the TV, you'll see the "cast" logo at the top of the screen.

-Google Chrome allows you to cast a page from a Mac or PC, but you can also cast and mirror the screen of the tablet remote or your phone.
+Google Chrome allows you to cast a page from a Mac or PC, but you can also cast and mirror the screen of your phone.
 This somewhat negates the inclusion of a real integrated web browser, but it makes navigating the internet on the TV a bit cumbersome.
 It is quite useful however for watching content that hasn't been made available through mobile apps.

 Tablet Remote and App